Girl Hours (2019)

 Difficulty: 3/4

 Commissioned by The Fourth Choir (London, UK) and dedicated with deepest appreciation to David Sturgeon, a benefactor of the choir.
-First performed by The Fourth Choir (Dominic Ellis-Peckham, dir.) in October 2019.
+SATB version first performed by The Fourth Choir (Dominic Ellis-Peckham, dir.) in October 2019.

 Girl Hours is based on the life of Henrietta Swan Leavitt, an influential American astronomer who discovered a way to measure the distances of stars in the early twentieth century.
 Alongside other women, Leavitt was employed at the Harvard College Conservatory as a human computer, made to study photographs and make calculations, rather than operating the telescopes.
 As a result, the director of the conservatory measured the difficulty of their projects in ‘girl hours’.
 Samatar’s elegant poetry turns this belittling phrase into a statement of power and a testament to the important intellectual labour of these women.
 My music imagines Leavitt working late into the night, studying her photographic plates and seeing instead the immensity of the universe stretching before her.